Gentleman (Psy song)

 As of May 1, 2021, the video has been viewed more than 1.4 billion times.
 It held the YouTube record for most views in its first 24 hours, and most views in any 24 hours for over nine years until September 2021.
 It also held the record for fastest music video to reach 100 million views for over six years until 2019's "Kill This Love" by fellow YG Entertainment girl group Blackpink.
 Other records previously held were the fastest overall video to reach 200 million views (until September 2017), and 300 million views (until November 2015).
-The song reached number one on charts in Luxembourg, South Korea and the United States.
+The song reached number one on charts in Luxembourg and South Korea, and peaked at number five on the US Billboard Hot 100, marking his second top-ten single on the chart.